 -To the pureed corn, add all of the melted butter and stir until completely mixed.

--Next add the pinch of salt, 2 cups of sugar and the corn meal, stirring again until thoroughly mixed.
+-Next add the salt, sugar and the corn meal, stirring again until thoroughly mixed.

 -Place 3 spoonfuls of batter on the fat part of one of the corn leaves.
 Fold the sides and the top narrow part over the batter so that you have a square.